syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% endhighlight %}
 {% endtabs %}

-You can download a complete working sample from GitHub.

 By executing the program, you will get the **Word document** as follows.

 ![Table of figures in Word document](WorkingWithTableOfContents/Table_of_Figures.png)

 ### Exclude caption label and numbers

-The following code example illustrates how to exclude the caption's label and number in TOC entries during the creation of a table of figures using the IncludeCaptionLabelsAndNumbers API.
+The following code example shows how to add a table of figures by exclude the caption's label and number in Word document using IncludeCaptionLabelsAndNumbers API.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}